cdl-geneseo/geneseo-dictionary/P/Piss-poor.md

 # Piss poor

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Piss poor

 Created by  Unknown User (lah15), last modified on Nov 15, 2010

 (adj.)
 Bad, inadequate. &quot;The auto mechanic charged me way too much for the piss poor job he did.
 My engine still barely runs.&quot; This phrase is not Geneseo specific; A similar definition can be found in the Urban Dictionary.
 Hanson.